 Basically, if there is a mosque, there is halal meat selling somewhere in town.

-Reminder : you don’t need to be Muslim eat halal food nor to enjoy shashliks and plov !
+Note : you don’t need to be Muslim eat halal food nor to enjoy shashliks and plov !

-the Jewish community in Russia is the largest in Europe and there are an estimated of one hundred thousand Jews in Moscow itself.
+The Jewish community in Russia is the largest in Europe and there are an estimated of one hundred thousand Jews in Moscow itself.
 But if you’re an observant Jew, you might have a bit of a tough time eating your way around.
 I’d recomment to bring your own cooking utensils to prepare your kosher food.

-Reminder : you don’t need to be jewish to enjoy schnitzels or challah bread.
+Note : you don’t need to be jewish to enjoy schnitzels or challah bread.

 Being a vegeterian in Moscow or Saint Petersburg is no issue nowadays, there are plenty of restaurants and cafés with vegeterian options, but it might be odd in some parts of the country for some people who are daily meat eaters like in the Caucasus and Yakutia for example.

 However vegeterian food is widely available everywhere in the country and it might come has a surprise but many (can’t certainly said all) restaurant wagons on the Trans-Siberian have a full page of vegeterian meals available on their menu !

 Veganism is gaining popularity in Russia too.
 I have notice in my travels that vegan restaurants/cafés and vegan food is becoming more available in the country.
 Obviously it’s mostly in big cities but there are commun russian food that is vegan even khough it is not explicitly stated like it.